geldata/libvirt-aws/README.md

 ### Prerequisites

-You'll need to install and configure `libvirt` and `sqlite`.
-The start command can accept custom inputs for libvirt network name, image pool and uri and the sqlite database file.
+You'll need to install and configure `libvirt`.
+The start command can accept custom inputs for libvirt network name, image pool and uri.

 ### Building the binary